shnewto/sheas.blog/post/impl-fromstr.md

----
-title: "Implementing FromStr"
+# Implementing FromStr
-description: "Experiments with redundant trait implementation."
+_Experiments with redundant trait implementation_
-draft: false
-date: 2018-01-22T10:15:00-08:00
----

 I recently came across a head-scratcher while working on a personal project in Rust.
 I wasn't able to find a ready solution so I worked